 Over the years, KEF has engineering classy, superb-sounding speakers.
 In fact, KEF was once considered the leader in the audio industry, not because they were the leaders in sales, but because a significant portion of their annual budget was R&D.

 However, at one point in time, many people were complaining about KEF for failing pushpuh new products.

 For example, after the release of its iconic Uni-Q (point source driver array in which the tweeter is instead set into the center of the mid rather than having a separately mounted tweeter and a midrange driver), the company seemed to have slowed innovation sometime after that.

 Today, KEF has changed gears and is keeping pace with the latest technologies by diversifying into wireless speakers, including Bluetooth speakers and wireless all-in-one streaming systems such as their LSX Wireless Music System.

 Since then, B&W has had audio distribution agreements with several audio distributors including Aura and John Bowers.
 Today, the company has grown to have a great influence on the global hi-fi market.

 However, that was a few years ago.
-Today, KEF has really made a difference with their venture into wireless systems and streaming devices.
+Today, KEF has made a difference with its venture into wireless systems and streaming devices.